 Sandy earned a B.A. in Accounting and an M.B.A. from Baldwin-Wallace College.Read More

 Stubblefield is a member of the International Women’s Forum.
 Previously, she served as Board Chair for CredAbility and Vice Chair of the Atlanta Convention and Visitors Bureau.
 She has also served on the Boards of Leadership Atlanta, The Herndon Foundation and the Piedmont Park Conservancy.
-She was named “Woman of the Year” in 2014 by the Atlanta Business League and “Executive of the Year” by the Georgia Minority Supplier Development Council.
+She was named “Woman of the Year” by the Atlanta Business League and “Executive of the Year” by the Georgia Minority Supplier Development Council.

-Stubblefield holds a bachelor’s degree in Mathematics and Applied Science from UCLA and an MBA from Harvard Business School.Read More
+Stubblefield holds a bachelor’s degree in Mathematics Applied Science from UCLA and an MBA from Harvard Business School.Read More

 Chief Information Officer at Year Up

 Jim Thie has worked in the technology field for three decades building and growing both for-profit and non-profit organizations.
 Prior to joining Year Up, Jim was Chief Information Officer for three other nonprofits including the American Lung Association and Habitat for Humanity International – a top 10 international non-profit with $1.1 billion in revenue.
 At both organizations Jim led major technology innovations including those focused on constituent experience management.

 Before joining Habitat, Jim was Vice President and Chief Information Officer for Ultimate Software – a top provider in mid-marker payroll.
 Jim also held positions at Encore Development, an e-business and systems integration company, and Computer Associates, an international advanced technology company.
 Finally, Jim was a senior executive at one of the nation’s leading financial institutions.
 In this capacity he served as Senior Vice President of technology and operations.